btkostner/jumar/README.md

 ### Event Layer

 - 🟨 Phoenix PubSub setup
-- 🟨 Adapter pattern for in application event bus
+- ✅ Internal event bus for cross context communication
 - 🟨 [Rabbitmq](https://www.rabbitmq.com/) for worker queue message producing
 - 🟨 [Broadway](https://elixir-broadway.org/) for worker queue message consuming
 - ✅ Document the difference between the three and when to use each